anna-filou/anna-filou.github.io/_posts/2026-01-08-carousels.md

 ![](/assets/carousel-diagram.webp)

+And the coolest part is that this is all just CSS!
+Which means, if scripts don’t load (bad connection, on the train, unknown error, browser that blocks scripts), the carousel still works the same (progressive enhancement 😎).

 ---

 Did you notice the custom scrollbar?
 Don’t ask me how that one works because I asked Cursor to build it.
 You can [see the code on GitHub](https://github.com/anna-filou/anna-filou.github.io/blob/master/assets/js/book-carousel-scrollbar.js) though.